 While much of Fort Steilacoom laid on lands south of what is now Steilacoom Boulevard, the area immediately east of the main Administration Building includes a core cluster of historic cottages dating from the original fort settlement.
-The Fort Steilacoom Historic Association has stated a preference to restore this area to be an open parade grounds type of environment.
+The Historic Fort Steilacoom Association has stated a preference to restore this area to be an open parade grounds type of environment.
 This initiative would remove roads from the area.
 This objective is reflected in the planning for the hospital's facilities and circulation planning.

-Three other key historic facilities are extant west of the Administration Building: i) a settlers' cemetery, ii) a morgue structure immediately adjacent of the cemetery, and iii) a former bakery/butchery structure from the early hospital era.
-This plan seeks to protect those and ultimately to make them more accessible to the public.
+Three other key historic facilities are extant west of the Administration Building: i) a settlers' cemetery, ii) a morgue structure immediately south of the cemetery and iii) a former bakery/butchery structure from the early hospital era.